What are job boards?

 - Indeed helps employers find the right candidates out of a broad talent pool.

-- On Indeed, job seekers search results include both aggregated listings and those posted directly by employers
+- On Indeed, search results include both aggregated listings and those posted directly by employers.

-In addition to aggregating job listings from other sources, Indeed search results include jobs that were posted directly by employers.
+In addition to aggregating job listings from other sources, Indeed also allows employers to post their jobs directly to the site, similar to job boards.
 Many small and medium sized businesses post jobs to Indeed rather than maintaining their own career sites, but companies of all sizes use this self-serve recruitment tool.
 Jobs posted directly to Indeed are managed through an online employer dashboard and can be easily browsed and applied to from mobile devices, making it easy for candidates to apply even if a computer isn’t accessible.